kepair/heating-remote/README.md

 - An index page with a simple button to switch the relay on and off.
 - A /relay.json endpoint that supports two HTTP methods: GET gives the current state of the relay and POST changes the state.

 When the index page is loaded, it checks the current state to show the relevant message ("Turn on" or "Turn off") in the button.
 When the button is pressed, a POST message is sent and the state is changed.
+There, using the onoff npm library, I can control the digital pins from the Raspberry

 The web app was built with [Sapper](https://sapper.svelte.dev/docs/), a Node framework to built lightweight apps.